sivakumar-kailasam/cli-guides/content/addons.md

 /* The app's own app/styles/app.css */
 ```

+Then, restart your local server to see the changes in action.

 If there are any problems getting this to work, one strategy is to build the addon with `ember build` and look inside the `dist` folder.
 The `dist` folder may be hidden by default in some code editors.
 The `dist` folder gives clues about what the consuming app sees as the file structure of the addon.
 See if the stylesheets are in `dist/assets/`.
 Then, in the Ember app, run `ember build` and look in the `dist` folder.
 We should see our stylesheets in `dist/assets` of the app too.

 #### Using CSS preprocessors for the addon's stylesheets